GrafSoul/mcards-mern-project/README.md

-# Memories Cards- MERN Project (React + Redux, Node, Express, MongoDB)
+# Memories Cards - MERN Project (React + Redux, Node, Express, MongoDB)

 A simple Web application with a CRUD system and using a stack - React + Redux, Node, Express, MongoDB